worldnamer/twoyears/README.md

 Oh, and one more thing.
 The commit history in the seed file has been lightly encrypted to keep the focus on the visualization and architecture aspects of the tool.
 Please don't mess with that.

 -John

+##Next Steps
+ - Refactor Tag to be a many-to-many relationship with Commit to improve querying, and to support properties on tags
+ - Add tag page so I can see tag-specific charts, and set tag properties; particularly color
+ - Add repository to Commit so that I can add commits from my other projects from this time
+ - Create a GitHub commit hook to pull in new commits
+ - Create week/month views for charts so that larger trends can be seen more clearly
+ - Add correspondences chart so I can see what tags are likely to be paired with other tags